oanguin/bookface/README.md

 ## Submission

-Your GitHub Classroom repository will be cloned on the due date at 23:59.
+Your GitHub Classroom repository will be cloned on the due date (`Sunday, 7th April by 23:55`) at 23:59.